connorocampo/flexbox-fun/README.md

 # flexbox-fun

-What started out as a fun flexbox project to practice flexbox properties, values and layouts has turned into a copy/redesign of one of my favorite local burger spots in Deerfield, Fl.
+A fun copy/redesign of a website of one of my favorite local burger spots in Deerfield, FL.

 [Before: Their current site](https://www.charmcityburgerco.com/)